andyatkinson/andyatkinson.github.io/_posts/2025-06-18-avoid-uuid-v4-primary-keys.md

 What's the core issue with UUID v4?

 ## Randomness is the issue
-The core issue with UUID Version 4, given 122 bits are "random or pseudo-randomly generated values"[^rfc] and primary keys are backed by indexes, is the impact to inserts and retrieval of individual items or ranges of values from the index.
+The core issue with UUID Version 4, given that the 122 bits they're made up of are "random or pseudo-randomly generated values"[^rfc], is how the values are maintained in indexes.
+Since primary keys are backed by indexes by default, each insert is less efficient compared with inserts for sequentially ordered values.

-Random values don't have natural sorting like integers or lexicographic (dictionary) sorting like character strings.
+For lookups, each update and delete for individual items or for ranges of items are less efficient, due to increased traversal of non-sequential index pages in Postgres.

+Since the randomly generated values aren't inserted sequentially (or in sequential/adjacent pages), it's less efficient to find them later for updates or deletes.
+Each of these workload types use the primary key index.

-UUID v4s do have "byte ordering," but this has no useful meaning for how they're accessed.
+UUID v4s don't have a useful natural ordering that aligns with how they're stored, and thus both storage and retrieval is less efficient.

+Later in the post we'll look at just how many more Postgres pages need to be accessed for equivalent data, and what that means in terms of performance.

+Despite the inefficiencies, UUID v4s and UUIDs in general remain (or at least were) popular in the last decade based on my experience consulting in Postgres.

-What use cases for UUID are there?
+Given the popularity, what use cases for UUID are there?

 ## Why choose UUIDs at all?
 Generating values from one or more client applications
 One use case for UUIDs is when there's a need to generate an identifier on a client or from multiple services, then passed to Postgres for persistence.